ZacharyWesterman/ZEngine/README.md

 To compile this program, download the Irrlicht API.
 Documentation for linking and compiling Irrlicht projects can be found on the [Irrlicht website](irrlicht.sourceforge.net "irrlicht.sourceforge.net").

+#### To do:
+- script
+ * user-defined script functions
+- engine
+ * make text less blurry
+- definitely a *lot* of other stuff, but I'll add more as it occurs to me.